StefanSchroeder/TheCodingTrain/README.md

 Works like a charm.

 NB: Not all the challenges are implemented.
-I some cases I am referring to other solutions.
+In some cases I am referring to other solutions.

 ## List of Challenges